chevereto/v4-docker/README.md

 * Get Docker in your system
 * Clone (or download) the repository in your system [chevereto/docker](https://github.com/chevereto/docker)
-* From the repository root folder run: `make demo v=4.0 php=8.1`
+* From the repository root folder run: `make demo`

 ## Features

+* Development standard
 * One-liner commands
-* Provides production, demo and development instances
 * Supports spawning multiple versioned instances for Chevereto and PHP
+* Make command shortcuts

 ## Documentation